everx-labs/samples/solidity/README.md

 Developer can use TVM specific types to build message manually and special api function **tvm.sendrawmsg()** to send it.
 Contract [MessageSender](https://github.com/tonlabs/samples/blob/master/solidity/15_MessageSender.sol) performs such actions to build a message which will call the function of another contract [MessageReceiver](https://github.com/tonlabs/samples/blob/master/solidity/15_MessageReceiver.sol).
 [MessageReceiver](https://github.com/tonlabs/samples/blob/master/solidity/15_MessageReceiver.sol) also shows how to parse a cell.

+16) [onBounceHandler](https://github.com/tonlabs/samples/blob/master/solidity/16_onBounceHandler.sol): Working with bounced messages

+Developer can define **onBounce** function to work with bounced messages.
+If an error occures while message trnsfering or handling it can be bounced back to the source contract.
+This sample demonstrates how you can handle such bounced message.

 ## Contract deployment